NSU-FA20-CSE299-2/Group05/README.md

 1. New portal for companies to signup and login.
 2. Companies like pathao/foodpanda etc. will have their own account in this website and they can update their regular offers.
-3. Database structure should be remodified for better performance.